intercontinental-academia/intercontinental-academia.github.io/content/Mentors/fukada.md

 image: "/fukada.png"
 copyright: ''
-title_and_institution: Professor at the Beijing Institute for Technology; Emeritus professor at Nagoya University; 2019 President-Elect of the Institute of Electrical and Electronics Engineers
+title_and_institution: Professor at the Beijing Institute for Technology; Emeritus professor aEmeritus professor at Nagoya University; 2020 President of the Institute of Electrical and Electronics Engineers
 presentation: 'Toshio Fukuda is a world-leading researcher in robotics, with special interest in intelligent robotic systems, micro-nano robotics, bio-robotic system and neuromorphic intelligent control.
 Among his greatest achievements are the development